Increasing Video Resolution and Frame Rate with video2x

 My AI Learning Materials and News Feeds (Updated)

+Forewords This is the 3rd time updating the lists, where I added a section of Prompt Engineering upon requests since it is a good starting point for those not into self-hosting nor theory.
+The term “Prompt Engineering” is a bit controversial but people will get better understanding after learning the listed materials.
 As a lifelong self-learner, I use all sorts of methods to learn new things, and AI is what I’m currently into.
-Although I’ve been in the game since 2022, my background wasn’t focused on AI.
+Although I’ve been using AI tools since 2022, my background wasn’t focused on AI.
 So, like everyone else, I had to do some “AI For Dummies” level study in order to get more involved.
 Below is a list of learning materials that I find very helpful for myself to get started with and might also be helpful for someone else in the same situation. ...

 Migrating VMs from ESXi to Proxmox VE